sunilkumars7/EDA-Data-Preprocessing-on-Google-App-Store-Rating-Dataset-Using-Python/README.md

 ## 3. Summary Statistics
 Generated summary statistics for numerical columns to understand the central tendency, spread, skewness and distribution of data.
-Generated summary statistics for categorical columns to understand the count (total records), unique (Distinct Category Value), top (mode), and freq (frequency).
+Generated summary statistics for categorical columns to understand the count (total records), unique (Distinct Category Value count), top (mode), and freq (frequency).

 ## 4. Handling Duplicate Records
 Checked for the presence of the duplicate records.
 If duplicates records are present, then all the duplicate records are removed.

 ## 5. Cleaning the 'Category' Column
-Inspect the 'Category' column for invalid or irrelevant categories and clean it accordingly.
+Inspected the 'Category' column for invalid or irrelevant categories and cleaned it accordingly.

 ## 6. Handling Missing Values in 'Rating'
-Identify and handle missing values in the 'Rating' column.
+Identified and handled the missing values in the 'Rating' column.
 Missing ratings are dropped, and a new column 'Rating_category' is created by classifying ratings into 'High' (>3.5) and 'Low' (<=3.5).

 ## 7. Distribution of 'Rating_category'
-Analyze and visualize the distribution of the 'Rating_category' column.
+Visualized the distribution of the 'Rating_category' column.

 ## 8. Handling 'Reviews' Column
 Converted the 'Reviews' column to a numeric data type.
 To check for presence of outliers, a boxplot is plotted.
 Since the column has outlier, applied a log transformation to handle outliers.